What are gonorrhea, chlamydia, and syphilis?

 Human Immunodeficiency Virus (HIV): A virus that attacks certain cells of the body’s immune system and causes acquired immunodeficiency syndrome (AIDS).

-Ovaries: Two glands, located on either side of the uterus, that contain the eggs released at ovulation and that produce hormones.
+Ovaries: The paired organs in the female reproductive system that contain the eggs released at ovulation and produce hormones.

 Pelvic Inflammatory Disease (PID): An infection of the uterus, fallopian tubes, and nearby pelvic structures.